mosaicml/examples/examples/inference-deployments/mpt/README.md

 ## Inference with MPT-7B

 [MosaicML’s inference service](https://www.mosaicml.com/blog/inference-launch) allows users to deploy their ML models and run inference on them.
 In this folder, we provide an example of how to use MPT-7B, a state-of-the-art 6.7B parameter instruction fine-tuned language model trained by MosaicML for inference.
-Check out the [MPT-Instruct huggingface repo](https://huggingface.co/spaces/mosaicml/mpt-7b-instruct) for more information about the model.
+Check out [this link](https://www.mosaicml.com/blog/mpt-7b) for more information!

 You’ll find in this folder: